celevitz/topChef/README.md

 information.

 ### In the works:

-- Adding or updating description data for challenges
+* Adding or updating description data for challenges
-- Adding in dish for every chef in every challenge
+* Adding in dish for every chef in every challenge
-- Confessional counts
+* Confessional counts

+### Difference between 0.2.0 and upcoming 0.2.1:
+* Added Season 22, Top Chef Just Desserts, and US Last Chance Kitchen
+* Edits to 'challengedescriptions' to include what advantages chefs received

-### Difference between version 0.1.0 and upcoming 0.2.0:
+### Difference between version 0.1.0 and 0.2.0:

 - Edits to ‘chefdetails’: added occupation category and added data for season 21